CraftAcademyLabs/ca_course/week7/cooper_client_react/05_getting_data.md

 export { getData, saveData }
 ```

-Here we make a GET request to `/performance_data` where we pass in the current users id that we have stored in `sessionStorage`.
+Here we make a GET request to `/performance_data` where we pass in the current user's id that we have stored in `sessionStorage`.

 The response we get from here is what the application will put in the `perfromanceData` state.